Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Many optional Medicare Advantage plans do offer dental coverage, including preventative and comprehensive dental work.

-Original Medicare consists of two parts: Hospital, which is Part A, and Medical, which is Part B. The only time that original Medicare will pay for dental work is if you suffer a traumatic injury that also affects your teeth, mouth, and/or jaw and had to be hospitalized.
+Original Medicare consists of two parts: Hospital, which is Part A, and Medical, which is Part B. The only time that Original Medicare will pay for dental work is if you suffer a traumatic injury that also affects your teeth, mouth, and/or jaw and had to be hospitalized.

 According to the Centers for Medicare & Medicaid Services, “Medicare doesn’t cover most dental care, dental procedures, or supplies, like cleanings, fillings, tooth extractions, dentures, dental plates, or other dental devices.
 Medicare Part A (Hospital Insurance) will pay for certain dental services that you get when you’re in a hospital.
 Part A can pay for inpatient hospital care if you need to have an emergency or complicated dental procedure, even though it doesn’t cover dental care.”

-Although dental care is rarely covered under Medicare Parts A & B, 88% of Medicare Advantage, or Medicare Part C, plans include some sort of dental coverage.
+Although dental care is rarely covered under Medicare Parts A & B, many Medicare Advantage, or Medicare Part C, plans include some sort of dental coverage.
 These plans are offered through private insurance carriers that combine Original Medicare Part A & Part B into one plan that must be approved by the Medicare program.
 These plans may offer extra programs and services that are not covered by Original Medicare, such as dental coverage, hearing coverage,

 allowances for over-the-counter health items and more.